kubernetes/website/content/en/community/static/cncf-code-of-conduct.md

 For other projects, or for incidents that are project-agnostic or impact multiple CNCF projects, please contact the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) via conduct@cncf.io.
 Alternatively, you can contact any of the individual members of the [CNCF Code of Conduct Committee](https://www.cncf.io/conduct/committee/) to submit your report.
 For more detailed instructions on how to submit a report, including how to submit a report anonymously, please see our [Incident Resolution Procedures](https://www.cncf.io/conduct/procedures/).
 You can expect a response within three business days.

-For incidents ocurring at CNCF event that is produced by the Linux Foundation, please contact eventconduct@cncf.io.
+For incidents occurring at CNCF event that is produced by the Linux Foundation, please contact eventconduct@cncf.io.

 ## Enforcement